Diving helmet: Standard diving helmets (Copper hats)

+Gas extender helmets

 A small number of copper Heliox helmets were made by the US Navy for the Second World War.
 These helmets were Mk Vs modified by the addition of a bulky brass carbon dioxide scrubber chamber at the rear, and are easily distinguished from the standard model.
 The Mk V Helium weighs about 93 lb complete (bonnet, scrubber canister and corselet) These helmets and similar models manufactured by Kirby Morgan, Yokohama Diving Apparatus Company and DESCO used the scrubber as a gas extender, a form of semi-closed rebreather system, where breathing gas was recirculated through the scrubber by entraining the helmet gas in the flow from an injector supplying fresh gas, a system pioneered by Dräger in 1912.

+The Siebe Gorman Mine Recovery Type Self-Contained Diving Apparatus (MRS) was a diving suit based on a two-light copper helmet, with the corselet glued to the top part of a diving suit which had rubber seals round the waist of the jacket and trouser sections.
+The system used a nitrox mixture with 45% oxygen which was partly recirculated and scrubbed of carbon dioxide, and could be used to depths of up to 40 m.
+Maximum endurance wast 60 to 90 minutes depending on depth.
+The front viewport was oval with a hinge at the bottom.
+The exhaust port on the right side was unusual in appearance, with a circular perforated plate cover.
+The gas extender unit with scrubber was back mounted, with three small cylinders, and circulated gas to the helmet through corrugated hoses attached behind the ears.

 Shallow-water helmets

 The shallow water helmet is a very simple concept: a helmet with viewports which is fitted by lowering over the diver's head to rest on the shoulders.
 It must be slightly negatively buoyant when filled with air so that it does not float off the diver in use.
 Air is supplied through a low pressure hose and escapes at the bottom of the helmet, which is not sealed to the suit, and can be lifted off by the diver in an emergency.
 The helmet will flood if the diver leans over or falls over.
 The shallow water helmet generally has a handle on top to help the tender lift it onto and off the diver when out of the water.
 The structure is variable, and ranges from relatively heavy metal castings to lighter sheet metal shells with additional ballast.

 The concept has been used for recreational diving as a breathing system for use by untrained tourists in the direct care of a dive leader in a benign diving environment, marketed as the Sea Trek diving system.